 Linear Position Sensors For Hydraulic Cylinders And Accumulators In Harsh Duty Environments

 With the Introduction of the CPI SL2000, hydraulic system designers now have a harsh duty linear position sensor option that is unique in the industry.
-The SL2000 combines two proven technologies into a sensor mechanism that is subsea qualified and fully intrinsic safety rated.
-Our advanced harsh duty draw wire sensor works together with a short rod magnetostrictive transducer to provide a solution to long stroke, harsh duty hydraulic cylinder piston position measurement that is better in every way than the sum of its parts.
+The SL2000-6000 products combine two proven technologies into a sensor system that can be deployed in subsea applications and are available with virtually any intrinsic safety rating for topside hazardous locations as well.
+Our advanced harsh duty draw wire mechanisms work together with short probe magnetostrictive transducers to provide a solution to long stroke, harsh duty hydraulic cylinder piston position measurement that is better in every way than the sum of its parts.

 The CPI SL2000 Safety Rated Linear Position Sensor

-Designed especially for the needs of the Oil & Gas Industry, the CPI sensor provides one uniform solution to position measurement both on the drilling platform and at the well head.
+Designed especially for the needs of the Oil & Gas Industry, the CPI sensor system provides one uniform solution to position measurement both on the drilling platform and at the well head.
 Systems such as Blow-Out Preventers, or Heave Compensation Systems that use hydraulic cylinders or accumulators will find the CPI SL2000 the perfect solution to reliability and durability concerns both above and below the surface.
-Magnetostrictive core sensors are available in intrinsically safe, as well as explosion proof variations, with various ATEX, SIL, and IECEX ratings for virtually any hazardous environment.
+Since magnetostrictive sensors are available in intrinsically safe, as well as explosion proof variations, with various ATEX, SIL, and IECeX ratings for virtually any hazardous environment, these capabilities translate directly to our SL Series draw wire products.

 Linear Position Sensor Products For Harsh Duty Environments

-CPI engineers a complete line of hydraulic cylinder linear position sensors all designed for reliable, continuous operation in hydraulic systems, as well as harsh duty environments offering immunity to extreme temperatures, high vibration, salt water, salt spray, and submersion in sea water at extreme depths.
+CPI engineers a complete line of hydraulic cylinder linear position sensors all designed for reliable, continuous operation in hydraulic systems, as well as harsh duty environments offering immunity to extreme temperatures, high vibration, salt water, salt spray, and submersion in sea water, even at extreme depths.
 These are environments where draw wire sensors have never been successfully deployed.
-In the case of hydraulic cylinder and accumulator position sensing applications, CPI linear position sensors represent a welcome alternative to long, rod-type sensors, particularly in accumulators and long stroke applications.
+In the case of hydraulic cylinder and accumulator piston position sensing applications, CPI linear position sensors represent a welcome alternative to long, rod-type sensors.

 Unique Product Capabilities for Hydraulic Accumulators and Telescoping Cylinders